-Beyond that, there’s only so much you can do in a day, and avoiding break time doesn’t change that fact, as John Trougakos, Associate Professor of Organizational Behaviour & HR Management at the University of Toronto, told Entrepreneur.
-He says, “We really only have so much psychological energy that we can use on any given day…All efforts to control behaviour, to perform and to focus draw on that pool of psychological energy.
+Beyond that, there’s only so much you can do in a day, and avoiding break time doesn’t change that fact, as John Trougakos, Associate Professor of Organizational Behaviour & HR Management at the University of Toronto tells Entrepreneur: “We really only have so much psychological energy that we can use on any given day…All efforts to control behaviour, to perform and to focus draw on that pool of psychological energy.
 Once that energy source is depleted, we become less effective at everything we do.”
 Essentially, Trougakos is saying that there are diminishing returns associated with not taking proper breaks.

 5. Reduced productivity

-As Fast Company writes, “even if we think we’re awesome at multitasking, we’re actually terrible at it.
+As Fast Company states, “even if we think we’re awesome at multitasking, we’re actually terrible at it.
 Because quality work is deep work, and deep work is free of distraction.
 Sandwiches included.”